bglnelissen/KoekoekPi-setup/KoekoekPi - install instructions.md

 #### Citadel: Mail, Address book & Calendar server

 Get to the latest and greatest before continuing and dependencies needed by Citadel.
+Choose IMAP for receiving, and SMTP for sending.

 ```
 sudo apt-get -y update && sudo apt-get -y upgrade && sudo apt-get -y install gettext